ragmel/cocoma/_sources/COCOMA/02_how_to_use_it.txt

      </log>

 In plain english it means - create an emulation named *CPU_EMU* starting *now* and running for *60* sec.
 The Emulation includes one distribution called *CPU_Distro*, which starts at the same time as emulation, runs for *60* sec, using *linear* pattern.
-The pattern increases the workload of the *CPU* from *10%* to *95%* in *20* steps by using the *lookbusy* emulator.
+The pattern increases the workload of the *CPU* from *10%* to *95%* in *20* steps by using the *lookbusy* emulator (with none of the steps lasting less than 2 seconds).
 The workload produced by the application is logged every second with debug level information.